1 / 10

 What's the best Maserati Ghibli model/engine to choose?

 The diesel version will suit most buyers from a rational point to view, but it’s not all that fast and it’s rather noisy.
-Purists will prefer one of the V6 petrols, which are more impressive on pace, but they’re still a little unrefined and very thirsty.
+The diesel was axed from the Ghibli line-up and replaced with a 2.0-litre petrol mild hybrid in 2021, which pairs excellent straight-line performance with reasonable fuel economy figures.
+However, purists will prefer one of the V6 petrols, which are more impressive on pace, but they’re still a little unrefined and very thirsty.

 What other cars are similar to the Maserati Ghibli?